Millennium House

-Millennium House is a Grade II listed building in Stockport, Greater Manchester, England.
+Millennium House is a Grade II listed building on Wellington Road South in Stockport, Greater Manchester, England.

 History

 The building was established as a dispensary in 1792 and incorporated as an infirmary in 1833.
 The infirmary was then expanded four times between 1871 and 1926.
-Subsequently, it remained unchanged until its closure in 1996.
+In 1921−1922 the Sykes Ward for children was built.
+Tile pictures, signed by the artist Peter O'Brien, were installed in the ward in 1958.
+From 1926 the buildings themselves remained unchanged until the hospital closure in 1996.

-The building was listed as Grade II on the Statutory List of Buildings of Special Architectural or Historic Interest on 10 March 1975.
+On 10 March 1975, Stockport Infirmary was designated a Grade II listed building.

-The building was purchased by the Bruntwood Group and renovated into office space, currently used by the Department for Work and Pensions (DWP).
+The building was purchased by the Bruntwood Group and renovated into office space in 2002, currently used by the Department for Work and Pensions (DWP).